bioinfo-pf-curie/mpiSORT/docs/README.md

 	Number of cores by node (with power of 2 constraint): 29
 ```

-Let's apply what we have explained to two examples.
+Let's apply what we have explained in two examples.

 If your SAM file is 50 GB and contains 1 chromosome, `python informaticResources.py -c 40 -m 191 -s 50` tells you that you need 1 node with 2.5x50 = 125 GB of RAM memory and 16 cores (although 32 cores could also fit in this case).
 Write your Slurm script as follows: